daniel3735928559/mango/libmango/README.md

-To describe what a Mango program should look like, we shall work with an example: An `excite` program, which has one function called `excite` that takes in a string argument (called `str`) and returns a string argument `excited`, which is the input string with an '!' appended to it.
+To describe what a Mango program should look like, we shall work with an example: An `excite` program, which has one function called `excite` that takes in a string argument `str` and returns a string argument `excited`, which is the input string with an '!'  appended to it.

 This program consists of two files:
 `[excite.yaml](../nodes/example/excite/excite.yaml)`, which describes